 Most people think that workers’ compensation provides medical coverage only.
 Still, more benefits are available, such as:

 You must use an employer-approved doctor when you receive medical coverage under workers’ compensation.
-You may also receive treatment from your regular physician, but this may not be covered under the workers’ comp benefits.
+You may also receive treatment from your regular physician, but this may not be covered under your employer’s insurance company, which funds your workers’ compensation benefits.
 Per the DWC, some forms of medical coverage include:

-The overall purpose of workers’ compensation insurance is to permit you time after an injury to recover and return to work.
+The overall purpose of workers’ compensation insurance is to permit injured workers time after an injury to recover and return to work.
 There are also provisions for longer-term benefits for more severe injuries.

 If you are still determining if you are getting all the help you deserve, consulting with a workers’ compensation lawyer in Lakeland, FL might be helpful.
 Our lawyers can ensure you seek the benefits you deserve or help you if you face a denial.